4LB / 15LB / 30LB

 Dear Large Breed Dog Enthusiast,

 One common misconception I would hear from clients is the idea that large breed dogs do not benefit from holistic nutrition as much as smaller dogs.
-I strongly disagree with this idea and believe that holistic nutrition is just as critical as they have a massive amount of skin and hair to maintain, tend to have more sensitive gastrointestinal tracts and often need special nutritional attention paid to their joints.
+I strongly disagree with this idea and believe that holistic nutrition is just as critical for large breed dogs as they have a massive amount of skin and hair to maintain, tend to have more sensitive gastrointestinal tracts and often need special nutritional attention paid to their joints.

 |Crude Protein (Minimum)||25.0%|